taller2-grupo5-rostov-1c2022/messages-server/README.md

 You can also set `TESTING=1` as an environment variable to use mocks of the database and storage for testing purposes.

+In order to load the credentials in Heroku, set `GOOGLE_CREDENTIALS` as an environment variable in Heroku, and paste the content of the `google-credentials.json` file.

 ## Datadog